MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/on-prem-agent.md

 1. Right click on the cert and select 'All Tasks' -> 'Manage Private Keys…' Option
 1. In the permissions dialog, select add option.
 In the user selection dialog, write: 'NT Service\GcaHostService' and click 'OK'.
 Don't click the 'Check Names' button.
 1. Click okay on the permissions dialog.
 The agent machine is now configured for agent to generate tokens using the certificate.

+## Troubleshooting
+1. If a connection fails with the error '1011: The Graph connector agent is not reachable or offline.', please log in to the machine where agent is installed and start the agent application if it is not running already.
+If the connection continues to fail after this, please verify that the certificate/client secret provided to the agent during registration has not expired and has required permissions.